madcatse/Delta-S-M/README.md

 - /BOM: Includes the bill of materials (BOM) listing all components required for assembly.
 - /Documentation: Provides additional documentation, schematics, and datasheets related to Delta-S-M Ver.1.0.

+## Cable pinout difference

+Be carefull, as there is a very important difference in video cable pinout between v0.1 and v1.0.

+v0.1 and v1.0 boards video pinout:

+1 - Sync
+2 - Red
+3 - N/C
+4 - Blue
+5 - Green
+6 - GND
+7 - +5V

+v1.2 boards video pinout:

+1 - Sync
+2 - GND
+3 - Red
+4 - Blue
+5 - Green
+6 - N/C
+7 - +5V

+V1.2 boards are compatible with original Delta-S and Delta-128 and could be connecteв with their cables.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the Delta-S-M Ver.1.0 Gerber files as per the terms of the license.